 Resource Conservation and Climate Change

-As one of the nation’s largest federal land managers, the Department of Defense (DoD) serves as steward of extensive natural and cultural resources.
+As one of the nation’s largest federal land managers, the Department of Defense (DoD) serves as steward of extensive natural resources.
 Military installations are safe havens for hundreds of listed and at-risk species.
 They encompass a wide variety of ecological systems that contribute to the nation’s biological diversity.
-These installations also contain more than 100,000 archeological sites and thousands of properties listed, or eligible for listing, on the National Register of Historic Places.

 The natural and built infrastructure of installations provides the foundation for training and testing missions and overall military readiness.
 Troops must train as they fight, and our ranges provide the contiguous, unencumbered spaces needed to closely replicate the operational environment of assigned missions.
 These needs must be met in a manner that is sustainable over long time horizons, is responsive to environmental compliance and stewardship requirements, and accounts for new challenges posed by climate change and surrounding land uses.